Side-Effects of Ativan

 • Grand mal seizures

-Because Ativan addiction can result in life-threatening withdrawal symptoms, you should always seek assistance from a medical detox center that can provide you with the necessary treatments to stabilize your condition.
+Because Ativan addiction can result in life-threatening withdrawal symptoms, you should always seek assistance from a medical detox center that can provide you with the necessary Ativan addiction treatment to stabilize your condition.

 Signs of Ativan Abuse and Addiction